 Orthopaedics is the medical specialty that focuses on injuries and diseases of your body's musculoskeletal system.
-This complex system includes your bones, joints, ligaments, tendons, muscles, and nerves and allows you to move, work, and be active.
+This complex system, which includes your bones, joints, ligaments, tendons, muscles, and nerves, allows you to move, work, and be active.

 Once devoted to the care of children with spine and limb deformities, orthopaedists now care for patients of all ages, from newborns with clubfeet to young athletes requiring arthroscopic surgery to older people with arthritis.
 And anybody can break a bone.

-Orthopaedic surgeons manage special problems of the musculoskeletal system.
+Orthopaedic surgeons treat problems of the musculoskeletal system.
 This involves:

 - Diagnosis of your injury or disorder

-- Treatment with medication, exercise, surgery or other treatment plans
+- Treatment with medication, exercise, casting, surgery or other options

 - Rehabilitation by recommending exercises or physical therapy to restore movement, strength and function

-- Prevention with information and treatment plans to prevent injury or slow the progression of diseases
+- Prevention with information and treatment plans to prevent injury or slow the progression of disease

 Education and Training

 Your orthopaedic surgeon is a medical doctor with extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
-Your orthopaedic surgeons completed up to 14 years of formal education.
+He or she has completed up to 14 years of formal education, including:

 - Four years of study in a college or university